Mohanalavala/HealthApp/Contributions/Tejaswi/README.md

 - User can create challenges or join the present challenge where user can be able to view daily exercise activity.
 - I updated the User Roles in the Readme.md and committed the changes.There are few changes in the user Roles.Updated them and committed the changes.
 - Link for repository: https://github.com/Mohanalavala/HealthApp/commit/83501837c0de8c8848d226c3f909077a6165b12c
--  Tejaswi's Total Commits for Project Proposal,Project Review,Individual Module [Commits](https://github.com/Mohanalavala/HealthApp/commits?author=Teju2404)
+-  Tejaswi's Total Commits for Project Proposal,Project Review,Individual Module.
+[Commits](https://github.com/Mohanalavala/HealthApp/commits?author=Teju2404)

 ## Half Day 3